 DfE guidance: Relationships and Sex Education Sept 2020

-- Relationships Education is statutory for years 1 - 6 and needs to be age and context appropriate.
-Schools are expected to work sensitively with their communities whilst maintaining an inclusive approach in order to fulfil their duty with regards to the 2010 Equalities Act.
-Relationships Education must comply with the new statutory guidance DfE relationships-education-relationships-and-sex-education-rse-and-health-education
+- Relationships Education is statutory for years 1 - 6 and needs to be age and context-appropriate.
+Schools are expected to work sensitively with their communities whilst maintaining an inclusive approach in order to fulfill their duty with regard to the 2010 Equalities Act.
+Relationships Education must comply with the new statutory guidance.
+Please visit DfE Relationships and sex-education and health education (gov.uk)

 - Sex education remains recommended but not compulsory for primary schools and is recognised as an important part of PSHE education, providing a reliable source of information on Sex Education and is protective in terms of safeguarding and reporting concerns

-- Any school providing Sex Education must publish its Sex Education/RSE Policy and inform parents/carers of their right to withdraw.
+- Any school providing Sex Education must consult with parents/carers and publish its Sex Education/RSE Policy, including information for parents/carers of their right to withdraw.

-- Schools are required to work collaboratively with parents to ensure they are well informed about when, what and how Relationships Education and Sex Education are being delivered, and how they can support their child.
-There are leaflets to support parents/carers and can be found here, DfE relationships-sex-and-health-education-guides-for-schools
+- Schools are required to work collaboratively with parents to ensure they are well informed about when and how Relationships Education and Sex Education are being delivered, and how they can support their child.
+There are leaflets to support parents/carers.
+Please visit DfE relationships sex and health education guides for schools (gov.uk)

-- Relationships and Sex Education is statutory in all maintained secondary schools.
-Relationships and Sex Education must comply with the new statutory guidance DfE relationships-education-relationships-and-sex-education-rse-and-health-education
+- Relationships and Sex Education are statutory in all maintained secondary schools.
+Relationships and Sex Education must comply with the new statutory guidance.
+Visit DfE relationships and sex education and health education (gov.uk)

-- From September 2020 parents have the right to withdraw students from the Sex Education until the young person is within three terms of their 16th birthday, after which students can choose to opt in to Sex Education
+- From September 2020 parents have the right to withdraw students from Sex Education until the young person is within three terms of their 16th birthday, after which students can choose to opt into Sex Education

-- Schools are required to work collaboratively with parents who should be consulted with and be well informed about when, what and how Relationships Education and Sex Education are being delivered.
-It is vital to work with parents to support their understanding of what is being covered and how they can support their child.
-Leaflets to support parents can be found here, DfE relationships-sex-and-health-education-guides-for-schools
+- Schools are required to work collaboratively with parents who should be consulted with and be well informed about when what and how Relationships Education and Sex Education are being delivered.
+It is vital to work with parents to support their understanding of what is being covered and how they can support their children.
+Visit DfE relationships sex and health education guides for schools (gov.uk)